Learn how to Plan your Print Appropriately to Obtain the Desired Results

 Tip: While the diameter of the hotend is smaller, the level of detail will be higher

-- In models with several flat faces that can serve as a base, it must be chosen the one with the least number of overhangs.
+- In models with several flat faces that can serve as a base, you must choose the one with the least number of overhangs.

-- For parts without a defined base, the flatten option in the BCN3D Stratos menu allows guiding the model in a way to have the greatest amount of support points with the printing surface.
+- For parts without a defined base, the flatten option in the BCN3D Stratos menu allows planning the model in a manner that has the greatest amount of support points with the printing surface.